U.S. Department of State Seal

 Dual Nationality and International Parental Child Abduction: Find information on dual nationality, prevention of international child abduction, and customs regulations on our websites.

-COVID-19 Information: As of July 21, 2023, the Nicaraguan government lifted all COVID-19 related travel restrictions.
-Travelers arriving in Nicaragua do not need to provide proof of vaccination or a negative COVID-19 test.
+COVID-19 Information: Travelers arriving in Nicaragua do not need to provide proof of vaccination or a negative COVID-19 test.

-The Government of Nicaragua is authoritarian, limits freedom of expression and peaceful assembly, represses internal dissent, and monitors and responds to perceived threats to its authority.
-Nicaragua’s Sovereign Security Law and its Terrorism and Money Laundering law allow for discretionary interpretation of often vaguely defined unlawful activities, such as threatening the peace and economic stability of Nicaragua.
-Convictions under these laws have often been arbitrary and result in long prison sentences.
+The Government of Nicaragua is authoritarian.
+It limits freedom of expression and peaceful assembly.
+It represses internal dissent, and it monitors and responds to perceived threats to its authority.
+Nicaragua’s Sovereign Security Law and its Terrorism and Money Laundering Law allow for discretionary interpretation of often vaguely defined unlawful activities.
+For example, threatening the peace and economic stability of Nicaragua.
+Convictions under these laws have often been arbitrary.
+They result in long prison sentences and loss of assets (money and property).
+They also result in deportations with bans on returning to Nicaragua.

 Roads may be closed, and public transportation may be disrupted due to large crowds celebrating the following holidays: